 Easy, out-of-the-box AWS integrations to enhance and protect AWS environments.

 There are many discussions in the DevOps world about the difference between monitoring and observability.
 Monitoring, by definition, is the process of collecting, analyzing and using data to track various systems.
 Whereas, observability leverages all of the data from logs, metrics and traces to help development teams detect and resolve any issues.
-Observability focuses on understanding the context of all of the metrics and internal state of your infrastructure.
+Observability focuses on understanding the context of all the metrics and your infrastructure's internal state.

 In simple terms, monitoring is capturing and displaying data, and observability is understanding system health through inputs and outputs.